top of page

 Pray

-O God, the giver of every gift that endures, only by your grace can we rightly understand the wonder of life and why it is given.
-By the word of your Son challenge our foolishness, confront our greed, and shape our lives to the wisdom of the Gospel.
-We make our prayer through our Lord Jesus Christ, who lives and reigns with you in the unity of the Holy Spirit, God for ever and ever.
+O God of justice, hear our cry and save us.
+Make us heed your word to the prophets; rouse us to the demand of the gospel and impel us to carry it out.
+We make our prayer through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God for ever and ever.
 Amen.

 See